- Solar advice hub

 Solar panel angle and direction

 The angle and direction of solar panels has a big impact on their output.
 Aim for the sweet spot: facing south and tilted at an angle matching your latitude.
-The best angle for solar panels in the UK is around 20°-50°.
+The best angle for solar panels in the UK is between 20° to 50°, depending on where you are in the country.

-However, solar panels can still be very effective if they’re east-facing or west-facing – it’s just that south-facing is the optimum scenario.
+Solar panels can still be very effective if they’re east-facing or west-facing though – it’s just that south-facing is the optimum scenario.
 Any solar installer worth their salt will design a solar panel system for your property that makes the best use of your available roof space.

 Whatever direction your solar panels face, some sunlight will reflect off them instead of being absorbed, reducing their output by around 2% to 4% – or it would, except more than 90% of commercial modules now come with anti-reflective coating.